SephDB/tmp-builder-pattern/README.md

 ```

 If there are non-default-constructible members in the struct, you can pass a partially-constructed struct to the Builder constructor.

-On -O2 on both clang and gcc, all traces of this class compile away.
+On -O2 on both clang and gcc, all traces of this class compile away, and the class is fully constexpr-enabled.